mantidproject/mantid/.github/PULL_REQUEST_TEMPLATE.md

 - Has the relevant (user and developer) documentation been added/updated?

 Does everything look good?
 Mark the review as **Approve**.
 A member of `@mantidproject/gatekeepers` will take care of it.

+#### Gatekeeper ####

+If you need to request changes to a PR then please add a comment and set the review status to "Request changes".
+This will stop the PR from showing up in the list for other gatekeepers.